ducakar/TextureReplacer/TextureReplacer/README.md

   also used in the map mode and in the tracking station.
 When getting closer to the surface, those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
-* Replacing normal maps for planets is not supported since it doesn't make sense as a planet's normal map must match its heightmap data.
 * If you use Module Manager, make sure it is updated to the latest version.
   TextureReplacer is known to conflict with the version 1.0.

 Change Log
 ----------
+* 0.10
+    - set of texture names is not hard-coded any more
 * 0.9
     - replacement is only run on vehicle switch and every 10 frames in main menu
     - texture compression is disabled when TextureCompressor mod is detected